AdobeDocs/campaign.de-DE/help/automation/campaigns/marketing-campaign-templates.md

 ![](assets/mrm_task_in_template_start_date.png)

 When you create a campaign using this template, the task start date will be calculated automatically.
-However, you can always change it later.-->
+However, you can always change it later.
+-->